Growth of Debt and Loss of Income

 The banks and the Federal Reserves were attracted to the floating exchange rate system because it eliminated the need for the Federal Reserve to guarantee the convertibility and value of the American dollar by using its foreign reserves to convert US dollars into foreign exchange.

 The Harvard connection provided the theoretical justification for the floating exchange rate system.
 It also provided the rational for allowing the collapse of American industries.
 Their failure was attributed to their own incompetence: their inability to compete on world markets.
-This spin diverted attention away from the limitations of the floating exchange rate system: a system that requires imports to displace domestic products in response to export growth.
+This spin diverted attention away from the limitations of the floating exchange rate system: a system that in response to export growth, requires imports to rise and displace domestic products (thereby undermining domestic industries).

 Increasing the current account deficit